Anders-E/Junction-2017_Fortum-Home/README.md

 - The solution requires no additional installations beyond what is planned for Fortums customers.

-- The app-extensions are simple and targets all of Fortums customers.
+- Husa is simple and targets all of Fortums customers.

 #### Usefullness

-- Interesting information available to customers.
+- Having an additional measure of control.

 ## Technological Solution